mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 Fedora
 ~~~~~~

-Krita is in the official repos as **calligra-krita**, you can install it by using packagekit (Add/Remove Software) or by writing the following command in terminal.
+Krita is in the official repos as **calligra-krita**, you can install it by using packagekit (Add/Remove Software) or by writing the following command in terminal:

 ``dnf install krita``

-You can also use the software center such as gnome software center or Discover to install Krita
+You can also use the software center such as gnome software center or Discover to install Krita.

 Debian
 ~~~~~~

 The latest version of Krita available in Debian is 3.1.1.
-To install Krita type the following line in terminal
+To install Krita type the following line in terminal:

 ``apt install krita``